-- 40.11.(1) A designated benchmark administrator must establish and document an organizational structure. - (2) The organizational structure referred to in subsection (1) must establish well-defined roles and responsibilities for each person or company involved in the provision of a designated commodity benchmark administered by the administrator, and include, as necessary, segregated reporting lines, to ensure that the administrator complies with the provisions of this Instrument. - (3) A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure the integrity and reliability of the determination of a designated commodity benchmark including, for greater certainty, policies and procedures to ensure - (a) that each of its benchmark individuals has the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual,
+- 40.1140.10.(1) A designated benchmark administrator must establish and document anits organizational structure in relation to the provision of a designated commodity benchmark. - The organizational structure referred to in subsection (1) must establish well-defined roles and responsibilities for each person or company involved in the provision of athe-designated commodity benchmark-administered by the administrator, and include, as necessaryif-applicable, segregated reporting lines, to ensure that the designated-benchmark administrator complies with the provisions of this Instrument.

-- (b) that the provision of the designated commodity benchmark can be made on a consistent and regular basis, - (c) that succession plans exist to ensure - (i) that each of its benchmark individuals continues to have the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual, and - (ii) the provision of the designated commodity benchmark on a consistent and regular basis, - (d) that each of its benchmark individuals is subject to adequate management and supervision to ensure that the methodology of the designated commodity benchmark is properly applied, and - (e) a procedure for obtaining the approval of an individual holding a position senior to that of a benchmark individual prior to each publication of the designated commodity benchmark.
+- (3) A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure the integrity and reliability of the determination of a designated commodity benchmark, including, for greater certainty, policies and procedures reasonably designed to ensure - (a) that each of its benchmark individuals has the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual, - (b) that the provision of the designated commodity benchmark can be made on a consistent and regular basis, - (c) that succession plans exist to ensure - (i) that each of its benchmark individuals continues to have the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual, and - (ii) the provision of the designated commodity benchmark on a consistent administrator follows the policies and procedures described in paragraphs (a) and regular(b) on an ongoing basis, - (d) that each of its benchmark individuals is subject to adequate management and supervision to ensure that the methodology of the designated commodity benchmark is properly applied, and - (e) a procedure for obtainingthat the approval of an individual holding a position senior to that of a benchmark individual prior to is obtained before each publication of the designated commodity benchmark.